nmshd/documentation/_docs_operate/configuration.md

 - **baseUrl** `required`

   The base url is used to communicate with the enmeshed platform.
 It can be changed to use a custom enmeshed Backbone.
-The base url may not contain a vertical bar.
+The base url may not contain a vertical bar `|`.

 - **platformClientId** `required`